pelagios/pelagios.github.io/documentation/getting_started.md

 Images on the site are generally kept in the [Assets](pelagios.github.io/assets/) folder, with a filename that specifies where on the site it is used.

 ### The Template
 Most of the site is laid out using a simple template, which can have information added and removed as needs be.
-Depening on the page topic it will look slightly different every time:
+Depending on the page topic it will look slightly different every time:

 Activities: